argonjs/design-tools/_twine/part5.md

 title: 'Part 5: Panoramas'
 ---

-> This lesson uses the second [example](https://github.com/blairmacintyre/oldfashioned/tree/master/examples/) from github. <br> Import the text file into Twine to open the project.
+> This lesson uses the second [example](https://GitHub.com/blairmacintyre/oldfashioned/tree/master/examples/) from github. <br> Import the text file into Twine to open the project.

 ## Argon Panoramas
 The default background for Argon is the view offered by the live video camera on the phone or tablet.
 Instead of the video, you can substitute a 360-degree panoramic image as the background.
 Panoramas offer a number of compelling design options.
 If the user cannot get to a specific location, such as a museum or historic site, the panorama can convey what the site looks like.
 The AR experience can play over the panorama.

-To display a panoramic backgroud, Argon needs an image in a special format called an ‘equirectangular projection.”
+To display a panoramic background, Argon needs an image in a special format called an ‘equirectangular projection.”
 You can make such a photo yourself using a relatively inexpensive panoramic camera such as the [Ricoh Theta S](https://theta360.com/en/about/theta/s.html).
-You can also take multiple images with a DLSR camera and stitch them into an equirectangular projection using a stitcher program such as [PTGui](https://www.ptgui.com).
+You can also take multiple images with a DLSR camera and stitch them into an equirectangular projection using a "stitcher" program such as [PTGui](https://www.ptgui.com).
 The resulting image should have an aspect ratio (width to height) of 2-1.
 5000x2500 pixels is a good size.
 If the image is too large, it may fail to load.
 Once you have the equirectangular image as a .jpg or .png file, then you can create the panorama in Argon.

 ## Adding the Panorama Macros
 Let's begin by creating a new Twine story and entering the JavaScript editor.
 Remember that the first code you must add to any AR Twine experience is the "passage-cleanup".
 For this experience, the same code as the previous example will suffice.